1991 Detroit Lions season: NFC Championship: at (1) Washington Redskins

 The Redskins crushed the Lions, 41–10, as quarterback Mark Rypien completed 12 out of 17 passes for 228 yards and 2 touchdowns.
 Detroit quarterback Erik Kramer was sacked 5 times, three of them by Washington linebacker Wilber Marshall.
 Lions running back Barry Sanders, who rushed for 1,548 yards during the season, was held to just 44 yards on 11 carries.
-As of 2022, this was the first and only time that the Lions made an appearance in the NFC Championship Game.
+This was the Lions only appearance in an NFL conference championship game until the 2023-2024 season.